LIMS

 Is it possible to track lab experiment supplies?

-Yes, the Supplies module allows users to keep track of lab supplies and centralise the ordering of consumables and chemicals in the lab.
+Yes, the Supplies module allows users to keep track of lab supplies and centralize the ordering of consumables and chemicals in the lab.

 Is it possible to order supplies directly in the user interface?